-After a 7-year journey through space, Cassini went into orbit around Saturn and stayed there for 13 years.
+After a seven-year journey through space, Cassini went into orbit around Saturn and stayed there for 13 years.
 It explored Saturn’s rings and atmosphere, and the information it sent to NASA broadened our understanding of what kind of life might exist on worlds beyond Earth.
 A 20-year job is no joke, especially in today’s economy.

 What is an exit strategy?

-Who should have an exit strategy?
+Who needs an exit strategy?

 In short, everyone.

 But if you don’t have an exit strategy just yet, you’re not alone.
 Many business owners build their companies from the ground up – and then stop.
 They set out to create a product or offer a service to make their business talkably different, but don’t think ahead any further than that.
 Why would they?
 Running a business is tiring work.
 For many business owners, the thought of leaving their business is unsettling.
 Because of this resistance, some business owners may never have pondered, “What is an exit strategy?” and “Should I have an exit strategy business plan?”
 Business owners such as these are likely driven by fear: fear of letting go, fear of failing at a new business venture, fear of retirement – the potential list goes on and on.

 For many business owners, the thought of leaving their business is unsettling.
 Because of this resistance, some may never have pondered, “What is an exit strategy?” and “Do I need a business exit strategy?”
 Business owners such as these are likely driven by fear: fear of letting go, fear of failing at a new business venture, fear of retirement – the list goes on.